wyrmiyu/logs2eca/DESIGN.md

 ### The main function

-The main function parses the command-line arguments, sets up the signal handler for SIGHUP, and starts the pyinotify.WatchManager and the pyinotify.Notifier.
+The main function parses the command-line arguments, sets up the signal handler for SIGHUP, and starts the pyinotdify.WatchManager and the pyinotify.Notifier.
 The WatchManager watches the directory containing the log file for changes, and the Notifier calls the EventHandler methods when changes are detected.

 ### Command-line Argument Parsing